rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-youtube-2021-01-xx.md

 ---

+**_Postscript_**: I don't really have time for more obsessions right now, other than perhaps a much-needed obsession with rearranging my office and lab.
+But when I do, I think I'm going to collect D&tJ lyrics.

+---

-**_Postscript_**: I'm a computer scientist.
+[1] As I noted in an earlier (now-deleted) Postscript: I'm a computer scientist.
 Why didn't I set up a database for all these data?
 Perhaps because I didn't realize quite how much there would be.
-In any case, that's a task for another time.

----
+It's also clear that the data I wanted to record changed over time.

-[1] Is Alyssa Jacey also a percussionist?
+[2] Is Alyssa Jacey also a percussionist?
 There's [a video of her performing drums on the Beatles' "Come Together"](https://www.youtube.com/watch?v=Myms-aO0cpU).

-[2] Is "Patreons" the right term?
+[3] Is "Patreons" the right term?
 Perhaps "Patreon supporters?"
 I see that some folks use "Patrons" as the term.

+[4] There is also [an undated live version](2020-04-27), which suggests
+    that it precedes the pandemic.

-[3] Should I say "Jones" since Booker T. Jones produced and arranged?
+[5] Should I say "Jones" since Booker T. Jones produced and arranged?

-[4] I'm surprised that Taylor never designated Jeb as a "Taylor Artist" or some such.
+[6] I'm surprised that Taylor never designated Jeb as a "Taylor Artist" or some such.
 He's since moved on to Stonebridge, so I guess that won't happen.